PhantomCybernetics/phntm_bridge_docs/status-leds.rst

      - Short flash

-     - Message was sent to a peer via WebRTC
+     - Message was sent to or received from a peer

 .. rubric:: Configuration options